The Fresh Food That More and More Cat Behaviorists Recommend

 An Invaluable Online Resource for Cats and Their Humans

-Tracy has offered some really great advice today, and I asked her where people can go to learn more of her helpful (and free!) information.
+Tracy has offered some really great advice, and she shares where people can go to learn more of her helpful (and free!) information.

 "You can go to CatCentric," she explained.
 "Everything you need, pretty much, to feed a fresh food diet is there.
 I have charts, diagrams, guidelines, cheat sheets and a raw feeding cat food pyramid, which I think is the only one out there.
 I'm kind of proud of that one.
 There's also information on behavior and general care.